NatsuFlatWhite/Raycity/README.md

 Quest NPC illustration load normally

+Guild System and Zone Battle

 RoadFight

+Field Environment Event

+### Datasbub
+Web Loading Image

+Upload Image

+AD

+News

+Manual <!-- Logo Stage Intro Video from developers and publisher -->

 ### Racing
 Changed the field racing fence to blue (Fence that was only patched on the Korean live server)

 Added a dummy racing track (A track that has been removed from the official server has also been added)

-Load UI 2 and item mode
+Load UI.2 and item mode

+Rejoin Button

 ## Korean Stringbag